AnsariAbdullah/codewars-solution/codewars/8kyu/add_length/readme.md

 Note: String will have at least one element; words will always be separated by a space.

 ## Solution
-Store string in an array and create a variable with empty array `arr`.
-Run a loop and on each itiration push the string and length of the string.
-Return the `arr`.
+Split the string into an array.
+Map through the items and store the string along with string length on each itiration.